makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/qspi.md

 	screen /dev/cu.usbmodem14102 115200
 	```

-2. After the application flashed, observe the output of the terminal.
+2. Press the RESET button, and observe the output of the terminal.

 	![](assets/images/qspi-logging.png)